riccaran/gradient_descent/README.md

-# Exploring Gradient Descent and BCGD Methods for Data Labelling in a SemiSupervised Learning Context
+# Exploring Gradient Descent and BCGD Methods for Data Labelling in a Semi-Supervised Learning Context

 This project analyses the use of Gradient Descent (GD) and Block Coordinate Gradient Descent (BCGD) methods for data labelling in a semi-supervised learning context.